Before the day

 Advocacy

-Here is what I am seeing, and here is how I am interpreting it.
-What might I be missing?
+"Here is how I am interpreting it.
+What might I be missing?"

 So here is the idea.

-Read Chris Argyris in HBR ↗
+Read more in the playbook ↗

 Before you move on